 Dr. Kate Heritage Kraft, MD is associated with these hospitals and organizations:

-Dr. Kate Kraft works as a pediatric urology.
-Patient ratings for Dr. Kraft average 5.0 stars (out of 5).
-These areas are among Dr. Kraft's clinical interests: varicocele, endourologic procedures, and vesicoureteral reflux.
-Her professional affiliations include the University of Michigan Health-Sparrow, the University of Michigan Health, and UT Southwestern Medical Center.
-After completing medical school at Columbia University, College of Physicians and Surgeons, Dr. Kraft performed her residency at a hospital affiliated with Emory University.
+Dr. Kate Kraft is a physician who specializes in pediatric urology.
+She is rated highly by her patients.
+Areas of expertise for Dr. Kraft include varicocele, vesicoureteral reflux, and endourologic procedures.
+Dr. Kraft is affiliated with the University of Michigan Health-Sparrow, the University of Michigan Health, and UT Southwestern Medical Center.
+Dr. Kraft attended Columbia University, College of Physicians and Surgeons for medical school and subsequently trained at a hospital affiliated with Emory University for residency.
 She has received professional recognition including the following: Teaching Award and Golden Apple.